 With a clean credit report, you may be able to borrow up to 5 x your income.
 As with any mortgage application you will be subjected to the same affordability checks as anyone else.

 With an historic repossession the lender is going to want to ensure that you can meet the monthly repayments and are not in any current financial difficulty.
-To get a mortgage after repossession the lender will want to be sure it wont happen again.
+To get a mortgage after repossession the lender will want to be sure it will not happen again.

 What mortgage rates will I get if I have been previously repossessed?

-If your repossession was over 6 years ago and the high street lender accepted this as part of their criteria, you would be offered the same rate as everyone else.
+If your repossession were over 6 years ago and the high street lender accepted this as part of their criteria, you would be offered the same rate as everyone else.

 If you need to approach a specialist lender then it will be down to their rates at the time of application.
-Interest rate for bad credit mortgages are generally higher.
+Interest rate for bad credit mortgages is generally higher.

 Outstanding debt from a repossession.

-Do I have to declare a repossession if it’s not on my credit report?
+Do I have to declare a repossession if it is not on my credit report?

 Yes.
-Some lenders don’t allow repossessions.
-However, if it’s not showing on your credit report you may pass the initial checks only to be declined further down the line.
-Your mortgage broker is unable to know if you’ve been repossessed if its not on your credit report.
+Some lenders do not allow repossessions.
+However, if it is not showing on your credit report you may pass the initial checks only to be declined further down the line.
+Your mortgage broker is unable to know if you have been repossessed if it is not on your credit report.
 The solicitors will perform a check at a later stage.
 Always be upfront and honest with your broker and mortgage lender.

 Speak mortgage after repossession advisor.

 There are many lenders available ranging from high street to specialist lenders.
 Most people go to their own bank, get declined or cannot borrow what they need.
 However, just because one lender has declined you, do not give up.